|On this page

 0.3you increase the number of waves, moving in the opposite direction of the wind.
 This backflow of particles, colliding with forward moving particles, creates breaking waves.

 The relevant parameter here is Scale.
-If Scale is too high, you might see unwanted effects, for example that low waves might not match the adjusted Speed value.
+If Scale is too high, you might see unwanted effects, for example a discrepancy between wave height and speed.

 Set Scale to